And this is your rigorously vetted refugee guest host, Mark Stein.

 I'm highly trained not to crack when I'm strapped to the table and Blofeld's laser is drilling into my brain to find the part that will reduce me to a gibbering vegetable.

-Uh but no one can withstand the psychological torture of United States Homeland Security form question number four.
+But no one can withstand the psychological torture of United States Homeland Security form question number four.

-Uh his that's not all in question four, by the way.
+That's not all in question four, by the way.

-And as I said, the point here is not he says, Oh yes, actually I was.
+And as I said, the point here is not, he says, oh, yes, actually I was.

 Let's say then he's a he says he was.